read time 7 minutes

 Sees things with fresh eyes.
 Asks "why" when others assume "of course."

-WHY: In a world of pattern-matching and best practices, curiosity gets flattened.
+WHY: In a world of best practices, curiosity gets flattened.
 We assume because something exists, it must be optimal.
 But progress doesn’t come from what’s accepted, it comes from questioning what’s taken for granted.

 → When the room is building on assumptions, be the one breaking them.